JuliaRegistries/TagBot/README.md

 If you register a package before enabling TagBot, you can still have a release created retroactively.
 To trigger the release, add a comment to your merged registry PR containing the text `TagBot tag`.
 This is also useful when TagBot reports an error.
 To include the tag command in a comment without actually triggering a release, include `TagBot ignore` in your comment.
 This should be useful for registry maintainers who want to make recommendations without modifying another repository.

-### Patch Notes
+### Release Notes

-TagBot allows you to write your patch notes in the same place that you trigger Registrator, but you don't have to if you're feeling lazy.
+TagBot allows you to write your release notes in the same place that you trigger Registrator, but you don't have to if you're feeling lazy.
-When patch notes are provided, they are copied into both the Git tag message and the GitHub release.
+When release notes are provided, they are copied into both the Git tag message and the GitHub release.
 If you do not write any notes, a changelog is automatically generated from your repository's commit log.
 This will appear in the GitHub release, and a link to that release will appear in the Git tag message.